pranaysahith/k8-traffic-generator/upwork-devs/yarden-shoham/local-rebuild/downloader/README.md

 # Downloader

-This container downloads a single object from S3.
+This container downloads a single object from S3 and puts it under `/output`.

 ## Configuration